Photo © Keith Sidden

 See the list of people who have completed the trail.
 New hikers attempt it every year.

 Hiking time varies depending on the speed and fitness of the hiker.
 A fair estimate for planning a hike is to allow three to four months to walk the trail.
-The sections currently located on roads can be covered more quickly on bicycles and the alternate Neuse River paddle (segments 11A-16A) will shorten your trip through the Coastal Plain.
+The sections currently located on roads and greenways can be covered more quickly on bicycles and the alternate Neuse River paddle (Segments 11A-16A) will shorten your trip through the Coastal Plain.

 The ideal time to hike the MST is the spring or fall when temperatures are not extremely hot or cold.
 If you plan to start your hike early in the year, it often works best to hike west – leaving from the coast and heading toward the mountains.
 That way you’ll avoid high temperatures and bugs in the coastal areas and reach the mountains after snow and ice have melted.
 Snow is a possibility as late as April at high elevations in the mountains.
 If you plan to start in the summer or fall, begin at Clingmans Dome and head east to the coast as temperatures cool.
 Starting the trail in the fall would allow you the added bonus of colorful fall leaves.
 By the time you reach the coast in the fall, temperatures should still be favorable.